fablabbcn/smartcitizen-api/doc/onboarding.md

 ### PATCH /v0/onboarding/device

 Method to update (slide by slide, or all at once) the still 'orphan' device.
-It requires using HTTP headers to pass a valid 'Onboarding-Session' in the  and returns updated 'orphan_device' (status 200) if successfully updated.
+It requires a valid 'Onboarding-Session' header and returns updated 'orphan_device' (status 200) if successfully updated.

 Calling without an existent 'Onboarding-Session' returns error "Invalid onboarding_session" (404).
 ```